cucumber/gherkin/CONTRIBUTING.md

 7) Inspect the generated `.feature.pickles.json` file manually to see if it's good.

-8) Run `make` from the root directory to verify that all parsers parse it ok.
+8) Run `make acceptance` from the root directory to verify that all parsers parse it ok.